 If you’re a bit unsure of how Facebook works, ask your child for a tutorial.
 On the one hand, he or she might be reluctant to show you some of the more advanced features of the site, but on the other they may be excited to teach Mom or Dad something new.
 Once you’ve grasped the basics, you should be more comfortable clicking around the site and learning the rest of the features.

-Remember, while you can see what your kids are doing on Facebook, they can see what you’re doing as well!
+Remember, while you can see what your kids are doing on Facebook, they can see what you’re doing as well.
 Take a moment to reflect on whether you really want your children to read that status update or see the results of the latest quiz you’ve taken.
 Facebook does have a privacy setting that allows users to give certain friends only limited access to their profile.
+You can also control who has access to your posts individually.

 Facebook’s Terms of Service